navneet-nmk/navneet-nmk.github.io/_posts/2018-08-26-empowerment.md

 The marginal transition **p(s'\|s)** is the problem here.
 For continuous action spaces especially.
 Since we need to integrate over all actions to get this probability distribution.
 (Note, later in the post we will look at empowerment for discrete action spaces).

-2 Ways to circumvent this intractable distribution:
+Two Ways to circumvent this intractable distribution:

 1.Approximate **p(s'\|s)** using variational approximation.
 (Non-trivial)
 2.Replace **p(s'\|s)** with the planning distribution (inverse dynamics distribution), **p(a\|s', s)** and approximate this (still intractable) distribution.
 (Much easier than 1).